merelydust/TalkingClock/README.md

 Workflow:

 * River designed the interface, specified what libaries would be included
-* River wrote the skeleton using Pug (HTML), the style using CSS, and the interaction using JavaScript.
+* River wrote the frontend skeleton, style and interaction using React.js.
-* At the same time, Patrick figured how to communicate data between Python-driven backend and JavaScript-driven frontend.
+* At the same time, Patrick developed the APIs using Flask.
 * Test: Frontend and Backend both were finished.
 We both provide test cases to test our project.
 If anything went wrong, we fixed it.

 ## Technical Documentation & Reflection